IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

 _____Assignments____

-The PacketLiveSource operator requires that all attributes of the first output port be assigned values with one of these output functions:
+The PacketLiveSource operator requires that all attributes of the output ports be assigned values, either with explicit assignment expressions, or implicitly by copy from input tuples (when an input port is specified).

+Output attribute assignments are SPL expressions.
+They may use any of the built-in SPL functions, and any of the following functions, which are specific to this operator:

+   float64 captureTime() -- This function assigns the time that a packet was
+      originally captured (not the time it was read from the PCAP file) to an output attribute.
+The value is represented as seconds since the beginning of the Unix epoch (midnight in the GMT/UTC timezone on January 1st, 1970), according to the system clock, and has a resolution of at least microseconds.

-   <numeric T> T length() -- This function assigns the length of a captured
+   uint32 packetLength() -- This function assigns the length of a packet to an
-      packet to an output attribute.
+      output attribute.
 The value includes all network headers and the entire packet body.
-Note that this value may be larger than the length of the binary data assigned to a 'blob' attribute by the 'packet()' function if the packet is truncated due to the parameter 'maximumLength'.
+Note that this value may be larger than the length of the binary data assigned to a 'blob' attribute by the 'packetData()' function if the packet was truncated when the PCAP file was created.

-   blob packet() -- This function assigns the captured packet data to an output
+   blob packetData() -- This function assigns the packet data to an output
       attribute.
 The value includes all network headers and the entire packet body.
-Note that the data may be truncated due to the parameter 'maximumLength'.
+Note that the data may be truncated when the PCAP file was created.

-   <numeric T> T packetNumber() -- This function assigns the sequence number of
-      this packet tuple, starting at zero, incrementing by one for each packet tuple produced by the operator.

-   <numeric T> T sessionKey() -- This function assigns a 32-bit key, based on
-      the IP version 4 source and destination addresses, and for UDP and TCP packets, the source and destination port numbers.
-The addresses and ports are combined such that packets flowing in either direction between endpoints have the same session key.
-The key can be used to distribute packets across multiple parallel processing channels such that all packets that are part of a UDP or TCP session are routed to the same instance of the processor.

-   <numeric|timestamp T> T timestampp() -- This function assigns the time that a
-      packet was captured.
-The value is represented as seconds and microseconds since the beginning of the Unix epoch (midnight in the GMT/UTC timezone on January 1st, 1970), according to the system clock.
-The attribute must be either a numeric type or SPL type 'timestamp'.
-For attributes of type 'timestamp', the 'machineID' field is set according to the 'machineID' parameter.

-   int64 timestampSeconds() -- This function assigns the integer portion of the
+   uint32 payloadLength() -- This function assigns the length of the payload
-      time that a packet was captured, that is, the number of seconds since the beginning of the Unix epoch (midnight in the GMT/UTC timezone on January 1st, 1970), according to the system clock.
+      portion of a packet to an output attribute.
+The value includes only the length of the body of the packet, and excludes the length of the network headers.
+Note that this value may be larger than the length of the binary data assigned to a 'blob' attribute by the 'payloadData()' function if the packet was truncated when the PCAP file was created.

-   int32 timestampMicroseconds() -- This function assigns the fractional portion
+   blob payloadData() -- This function assigns the payload portion of a packet
-      of the time that a packet was captured, that is, the number of microseconds since the value assigned by the TimestampSeconds() function.

-The PacketLiveSource operator requires that all attributes of the second output port, if defined, be assigned values with one of these output functions:
+      to an output attribute.
+The value includes only the body of the packet, excluding all network headers.
+Note that the data may be truncated when the PCAP file was created.

-   <numeric T> T packetsReceived() -- This function assigns the number of
+   uint64 packetsReceived() -- This function assigns the total number of packets
-      packets received by the network interface during the current interval, as counted by 'libpcap'.
+      received by the network interface, as counted by 'libpcap'.

-   <numeric T> T packetsDropped() -- This function assigns the number of packets
+   uint64 packetsDropped() -- This function assigns the total number of
-      dropped during the current interval because there was no room in the operating system's buffer when they arrived, as counted by 'libpcap'.
+      packets dropped because there was no room in the operating system's buffer when they arrived, as counted by 'libpcap'.
 The value will always be zero on Linux kernels prior to version 2.4, which do not count dropped packets.
       You can display the kernel version of your machine by typing this at a Linux command prompt:

           uname -r

-   <numeric T> T packetsDroppedByInterface() -- This function assigns number of
+   uint64 packetsDroppedByInterface() -- This function assigns total number of
       packets dropped by the network interface adapter or its kernel driver, as counted by 'libpcap'.
 The value may be zero if the counter is not implemented by the adapter or driver.

-   <numeric T> T packetsProduced() -- This function assigns the number of packet
+   uint64 packetsProcessed() -- This function assigns the total number of packets
-      tuples produced by the first output port during the current interval, as counted by the operator.
+      that have been processed so far.
+When an input filter is specified, this value includes only the packets that pass the filter.

-   <numeric T> T octetsProduced() -- This function assigns the number of bytes,
+   uint64 octetsProcessed() -- This function assigns the total number of bytes
-      including network headers, in the packet tuples produced by the first output port during the current interval, as counted by the operator.
+      of packet data that have been processed so far.
+When an input filter is specified, this value includes only the packets that pass the filter.

+  list<uint8> ETHER_SRC_ADDRESS() -- This function returns the source MAC
+      address from the ethernet header of the packet.

+  list<uint8> ETHER_DST_ADDRESS() -- This function returns the destination MAC
+      address from the ethernet header of the packet.

+  uint32 ETHER_PROTOCOL() -- This function returns the protocol field from the
+      ethernet header of the packet.
+For example, a value of 0x0800==2048 means the packet contains an IPv4 header, and 0x86DD==34525 means the packet contains an IPv6 header.

+  uint8 IP_VERSION() -- This function returns the version field from the IP
+      header of the packet, if it has one, or zero if not.
+For example, a value of 4 means the header is in IPv4 format, and 6 means the header is in IPv6 format.

+  uint8 IP_PROTOCOL() -- This function returns the protocol field from the IP
+      header of the packet, if it has one, or zero if not.
+For example, a value of 0x01==1 means the packet contains an ICMP header, a value of 0x6==6 means it contains a TCP header, and a value of 0x11==17 means it contains a UDP header.

+  uint32 IPV4_SRC_ADDRESS() -- This function returns the source address field
+      from the IPv4 header of the packet, if it has one, or zero if not.

+  uint32 IPV4_DST_ADDRESS() -- This function returns the destination address
+      field from the IPv4 header of the packet, if it has one, or zero if not.

+  list<uint8> IPV6_SRC_ADDRESS() -- This function returns the source address field
+      from the IPv6 header of the packet, if it has one, or zero if not.

+  list<uint8> IPV6_DST_ADDRESS() -- This function returns the destination address
+      field from the IPv6 header of the packet, if it has one, or zero if not.

+  uint16 IP_SRC_PORT() -- This function returns the source port field from
+      the UDP or TCP header of the packet, if it has one, or zero if not.

+  uint16 IP_DST_PORT() -- This function returns the destination port field from
+      the UDP or TCP header of the packet, if it has one, or zero if not.

+  uint16 UDP_SRC_PORT() -- This function returns the source port field from
+      the UDP header of the packet, if it has one, or zero if not.

+  uint16 UDP_DST_PORT() -- This function returns the destination port field from
+      the UDP header of the packet, if it has one, or zero if not.

+  uint16 TCP_SRC_PORT() -- This function returns the source port field from
+      the TCP header of the packet, if it has one, or zero if not.

+  uint16 TCP_DST_PORT() -- This function returns the destination port field from
+      the TCP header of the packet, if it has one, or zero if not.

+  uint32 TCP_SEQUENCE() -- This function returns the sequence number field from
+      the TCP header of the packet, if it has one, or zero if not.

+  uint32 TCP_ACKNOWLEDGEMENT() -- This function returns the sequence number
+      acknowledgement field from the TCP header of the packet, if it has one, or zero if not.

+  boolean TCP_FLAGS_URGENT() -- This function returns the urgent flag from the
+      TCP header of the packet, if it has one, or zero if not.

+  boolean TCP_FLAGS_ACK() -- This function returns the acknowledgement flag from the
+      TCP header of the packet, if it has one, or zero if not.

+  boolean TCP_FLAGS_PUSH() -- This function returns the push flag from the
+      TCP header of the packet, if it has one, or zero if not.

+  boolean TCP_FLAGS_RESET() -- This function returns the reset flag from the
+      TCP header of the packet, if it has one, or zero if not.

+  boolean TCP_FLAGS_SYN() -- This function returns the synchronize flag from the
+      TCP header of the packet, if it has one, or zero if not.

+  boolean TCP_FLAGS_FIN() -- This function returns the final flag from the
+      TCP header of the packet, if it has one, or zero if not.

-   <numeric|timestamp T> T timestampp() -- This function assigns the time that
+  uint16 TCP_WINDOW() -- This function returns the window size field from
-      statistics were produced by the PacketLiveSource operator.
-The value is represented as seconds and microseconds since the beginning of the Unix epoch (midnight in the GMT/UTC timezone on January 1st, 1970), according to the system clock.
-The attribute must be either a numeric type or SPL type 'timestamp'.
-For attributes of type 'timestamp', the 'machineID' field is set according to the 'machineID' parameter.
+      the TCP header of the packet, if it has one, or zero if not.

 _____Threads_____

-The PacketLiveSource operator contains two or three threads of execution:

-  * The first thread executes 'libpcap', which receives network packets from the operating system and produces packet tuples containing them on the first output port.
+The PacketLiveSource operator contains a separate thread for running 'libpcap', which receives network packets from the operating system and produces tuples from them.

-  * The second thread provides Streams metrics when the operator is executed in a Distributed mode application.

-  * The third thread produces statistics tuples when a second output port is defined.
+The PacketLiveOperator contains a separate thread for reporting its metrics to the Streams runtime.

 _____Metrics_____